 Items rated at the "Milestones" level represent successful practice by the Graduate Student.
-Anything below

-"Milestones" can be seen as an area in need of improvement.
+Anything below "Milestones" can be seen as an area in need of improvement.

-"Milestones" can be seen as an area in need of improvement.
-Indicator Capstone 4 Miles 3 tones 2 Benchmark 1 Curiosity CAEP R1.3 Explores a topic in depth, yielding a rich awareness and/or little-known information indicating intense interest in the subject.
-Explores a topic in depth, yielding insight and/or information indicating interest in the subject .
+Indicator Capstone 4 Milestones 2 Benchmark 1 Curiosity CAEP R1.3 Explores a topic in depth, yielding a rich awareness and/or little-known information indicating intense interest in the subject.
+Explores a topic in depth, yielding insight and/or information indicating interest in the subject.
 Explores a topic with some evidence of depth, providing occasional insight and/or information indicating mild interest in the subject.
 Explores a topic at a surface level, providing little insight and/or information beyond the very basic facts indicating low interest in the subject.
 Initiative CAEP R1.3 Completes required work, generates and pursues additional opportunities to expand knowledge, skills, and abilities.
 Completes required work , identifies and pursues opportunities to expand knowledge, skills, and abilities.
 Completes required work and identifies opportunities to expand knowledge, skills, and abilities.
 Completes required work.
 Transfer CAEP R1.2 Educational interests and pursuits exist and flourish outside classroom requirements.
 Knowledge and/or experiences are pursued independently.
 Beyond classroom requirements, pursues substantial, additional knowledge and/or actively pursues independent educational experiences.
 Beyond classroom requirements, pursues additional knowledge and/or shows interest in pursuing independent educational experiences.
 Begins to look beyond classroom requirements, showing interest in pursuing knowledge independently.
 Transfer CAEP R1.3 Makes explicit references to previous learning and applies in an innovative (new and creative) way that knowledge and those skills to demonstrate comprehension and performance in novel situations.
 Makes references to previous learning and shows evidence of applying that knowledge and those skills to demonstrate comprehension and performance in novel situations.
 Makes references to previous learning and attempts to apply that knowledge and those skills to demonstrate comprehension and performance in novel situations.
 Makes vague references to previous learning but does not apply knowledge and skills to demonstrate comprehension and performance in novel situations.
 Reflection CAEP R1.1 Reviews prior learning (past experiences inside and outside of the classroom) in depth to reveal significantly changed perspectives about educational and life experiences, which provide foundation for expanded knowledge, growth, and maturity over time.
 Reviews prior learning (past experiences inside and outside of the classroom) in depth, revealing fully clarified meanings or indicating broader perspectives about educational or life events.
 Reviews prior learning (past experiences inside and outside of the classroom) with some depth, revealing slightly clarified meanings or indicating a somewhat broader perspectives about educational or life events.
 Reviews prior learning (past experiences inside and outside of the classroom) at a surface level, without revealing clarified meaning or indicating a broader perspective about educational or life events.

-GRADUATE PROGRAMS IN TEACHER EDUCATION
+GRADUATE PROGRAMS IN EDUCATION

-Master of Education (M.Ed) in Curriculum and Instruction
+Master of Education (M.Ed.)

-Admission Guidelines for M.Ed. in C&I Degree Program
+Admission Guidelines for M.Ed.
+Degree Program

-The information below will answer questions regarding the steps for admission to Mississippi University for Women and the School of Education Department of Teacher Education.
+The information below will answer questions regarding the steps for admission to Mississippi University for Women and the School of Education Department.

-Application Deadlines:
+Application Deadlines

-Prospective graduate students can enroll in the M.Ed. in C&I program during the Spring, Summer, and Fall semesters.
+Prospective Graduate Students can enroll in the M.Ed. program during the Spring, Summer, and Fall semesters.
 Applications must be submitted 30 calendar days before the first day of classes each semester.
 To find out the first day of classes for each semester term, please view MUW's Academic Calendar here.